aasis21/NodeAllocator/readme.md

 	- nodeinfo.pid
 ```
 ### Allocator :
-This program uses the data provided by eagle to allocate specified number of nodes for user program.
+This allocates nodes for user program based on user request using the data provided by eagle.
 First create the binary and then use it for allocation.
+To know details of its working read the paper.
 ```bash
 > cd code_repo/allocator/src
 > g++ allocator_improved.cpp -o allocator.out